project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/62-phil-graves-how-patagonia-is-investing-its-75-million-fund-into-regenerative-agriculture.md

 ---
-title: 62 Phil Graves, how Patagonia is investing its $75 million fund into regenerative agriculture
+title: 62 Phil Graves How Patagonia Is Investing Its 75 Million Fund Into Regenerative Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-10-29)